-- Bulk water and sanitation treatment plants require refurbishment and an amount of R79,30 million rand (including for escalation) is required to refurbish the infrastructure.
-This funding is not budgeted for and it is proposed that loan funding be obtained to perform the work. - Proper training of the operators of the treatment plants to effectively operate the plants. - The GSDM is performing reasonably well with this function however are reliant on DWAF for the resolving of land ownership issues for the schools programme.
-This procedure could delay the GSDM implementation programme. - Most of the municipalities do not have water conservation and demand management strategies or programmes, and few have systems for performing water balances. - Very little work is currently been performed on this vital aspect of water services, with little or no expertise available within the GSDM area to perform the required work.
-The appointment of a Senior Engineer Water Conservations and Demand Management is urgently required. - General operations and maintenance of the water and sewerage reticulation - Development of maintenance, refurbishment and water quality monitoring plans - Development of water services by-laws - Ring-fencing their water authority functions from their water operations functions - Most municipalities are struggling with revenue and debt collection.
+Bulk water and sanitation treatment plants require refurbishment and an amount of R133 million rand (including for escalation) is required to refurbish the infrastructure.
+This funding is not budgeted for and it is proposed that external source funding be obtained to perform the work.

+- That all municipalities engage in asset management strategies to apply preventative maintenance, replace what needs replacing and extend the useful life of infrastructure without having to mostly replace infrastructure at a high capital cost etc. - Proper training of the operators of the treatment plants to effectively operate the plants. - Most of the municipalities do not have water conservation and demand management strategies or programmes, and few have systems for performing water balances. - Very little work is currently been performed on this vital aspect of water services, with little or no expertise available within the GSDM area to perform the required work. - General operations and maintenance of the water and sewerage reticulation - Development of maintenance, refurbishment and water quality monitoring plans - That all municipalities improve on the frequency and number of water quality samples that are analysed in each municipality and that each respective local municipality within Gert Sibande District Municipality enter into the appropriate agreement with the GSDM for the utilisation of the District Municipality Water Quality laboratory, which will include for the collection of the correct number of samples for analysis - That all municipalities make submissions for the next round of the Green and Blue drop assessments and utilise the information already contained in the WSDP's for this submission - That projects be prioritised and the correct and appropriate service level / technology be considered, dependant on the affordability of the consumer; - Development of water services by-laws - Ring-fencing their water authority functions from their water operations functions - Most municipalities are struggling with revenue and debt collection. - There is a need for support from the District to the local municipalities for the proper management of water services provider / Intermediaries contracts. - Municipalities require District support with the registration of water and sewage treatment plants with the Department of Water and Environmental Affairs. - The performance of an infrastructure investment strategy with assistance from the GSDM where resources are available.

-1.9.3 Electricity Supply
+1.9.3 STATUS OF GSDM ELECTRIFICATION PROGRAMME